carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 ```
 ### Crop the raster with a bounding box

-The assets file contains contains the information of the vital infrastructure and built-up areas in Rhodes Island.
+The assets file contains the information of the vital infrastructure and built-up areas on the island Rhodes.
 The visual image, on the other hand, has a larger extent.
-We can check this by visualizing the raster image:
+Let us check this by visualizing the raster image:

 ```python
 visual.plot.imshow()